anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/README.md

 - Network used was a custom one with 8,801,568 parameters.
 Details are present in 'Network' Section.
 Mask was predicted with 152,544 parameters.
 Even with this light weight network, decent results were achieved as listed above (images were complex as mentioned above ).
 - Since this is image comparison problem, final convolution layers were extracted and fed to the loss function.
 One-hot prediction layers were not included in network as this was not an image classification problem.
 - Network source Code : https://github.com/anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/blob/master/src/models/S15_FGDepth_models.py
 - Accuracy metric used was IOU.
-Since this is a pixel comparison between prediction and ground-truth, IOU serves as a good metric.
+Since this was a pixel comparison between prediction and ground-truth, IOU serves as a good metric.
 Higher IOU for Pred vs Ground-Truth means model is doing well.
 - Scheduler used was StepLR with initial LR of 0.01 & LR decaying by a factor of 0.1 for every 2 epochs.
 - Weights were saved at each epoch (per 500 batches) and these weights were carried over for further training by loading the model from last saved weights (application of transfer learning).
 - Training was done in a progressive manner.
 Initial trainings (say Training-1) were done with basic set-up.
 As training progresses, more items were tried out which is listed under relevant section.
 As mentioned in above point, weights saved at each training phase were used for training subsequent phase.